taskscape/RESTAPIGateway/readme.md

 You need to substitute tokens denoted by square brackets with actual values (without square brackets).
 In case of doubts, please follow the official instructions for alternative connection string syntax, if needed.

-### Security
+### Authentication

-The solution supports authentication using either basic auth or JWT token auth.
+The solution supports authentication using either basic auth, JWT token auth or Windows authentication.
 The exact security model supported depends on whether each of the security models is configured.

 In order to enable JWT token based authentication for API endpoints, the following values need to be configured: